Extending the Known Region of Nonlocal Boxes that Collapse Communication Complexity

-In the past two decades, some boxes were shown to be \emph{collapsing}, \ie to collapse CC, see FIG. \ref{fig: historical overview}.
-However, there is still a major open question since the 2000s: do the other NLBs also collapse communication complexity?
-In the present article, after generalizing the BBLMTU protocol \cite{BBLMTU06}, we find a new sufficient condition that allows to analytically extend the region of collapsing boxes, thus partially answering the open question.
+Thus, the study of such a collapse helps to understand why some correlations are not allowed in quantum mechanics.
+In the past two decades, some boxes were shown to be \emph{collapsing}, \ie to collapse $\CC$, see FIG. \ref{fig: historical overview}.
+However, there is still a major open question: do the other NLBs also collapse communication complexity?
+In the present article, after generalizing the BBLMTU protocol \cite{BBLMTU06} (named after the authors' initials), we find a new sufficient condition that analytically extends the region of collapsing boxes, thus partially answering the open question.